Access to Information (GIPA)

 Try searching our website

-The principle objective of the GIPA Act is to promote open, accountable, fair and effective government in NSW.
-In line with the principle objective, the GIPA Act classifies some government information as open access information and there is a requirement on Council to make this sort of information publicly available.
+The principal objective of the GIPA Act is to promote open, accountable, fair and effective government in NSW.
+In line with the principal objective, the GIPA Act classifies some government information as open access information and there is a requirement on Council to make this sort of information publicly available.
 Where it is reasonable to do so, we will publish open access information on our website.
 As such it is a good idea to take a look at our website first.

 Some of the information that can be found on our website is listed below (we have included links that will take you to the various webpages, or help you download the documents):